RobWal/deep-sea-adventure/readme.md

     1. ~~Players being able to pick up 'empty' tiles (i.e. tile type === 0).~~
     1. ~~Players being able to move onto tiles which no longer contain treasure.~~ This is theoretically fixed, but requires further testing.
     1. ~~On round three, the treasure tile array bugs out and spreads stacked tiles of treasure from drowned players, out over multiple tiles.~~
-    1. Players are able to move past the last tile in the tile array, as though there were still treasure tiles there.
+    1. ~~Players are able to move past the last tile in the tile array, as though there were still treasure tiles there.~~
-    1. When moving to the end of the tile array, players do not currently 'sit' at the very end, but instead 'bounce' back.
+    1. ~~When moving to the end of the tile array, players do not currently 'sit' at the very end, but instead 'bounce' back.~~
     1. Probably more!
+    1. More!
+When one player is already positioned at the end of the tile array, another can land on the end tile as well.
 1. While using the game speed feature, player tile animations using the style={style} syntax aren't sped up, causing a lag between player tokens and potential player decisions.